yanruwu/yanruwu/README.md

 <h1 align="center">Hi 👋, I'm YanRu</h1>
 <h3 align="center">Data Scientist, AI Developer (And Physicist in my free time!)</h3>

+### 🌱 Currently...
+I’m working as a **Data Scientist & AI Developer** at the Innovation Lab at [INECO](https://www.ineco.com/), where I design AI-powered solutions to real challenges.
+Outside of work, I keep learning and building personal projects that explore everything from generative models to interactive data storytelling.

+---

+### 🧠 Areas I love exploring
+- Applied Artificial Intelligence
+- Natural Language Processing (NLP)
+- Computer Vision
+- Generative Models
+- Data Visualization & Storytelling

+---
+### 📂 Featured Projects
+- 🔍 [`Foodscope`](#): Computer Vision and NLP webapp that recommends recipes based on what it sees in your fridge!

+*Want to see more?
+Check out my pinned repositories 👇*

+---

 <!-- GitHub Stats Section -->
 <p align="center">
   <a href="#">